hybridsjs/hybrids/docs/store/model.md

 console.log(model.fullName); // logs "Great name!"
 ```

-The computed property value is based on other properties from the model.
+The computed property is based on other properties from the model.
 Its value is only calculated when the property is accessed for the first time (the result value is permanently cached).
 The property is non-enumerable to prevent serializing its value to the storage (for example, `JSON.stringify()` won't use it).

 ### Nested Object

 The model definition supports two types of nested objects.
 They might be internal, where the value is stored inside the model instance, or they can be external as model instances bound by the id (with separate memory space).

 The nested object structure is similar to the external model definition.
-It could be used as a primary model definition as well.
+It can be used as a primary model definition as well.
 The store must have a way to distinguish if the definition's intention is an internal structure or an external model definition.
 You can find how the store chooses the right option below.

 #### Object Instance (Internal)